Phase Transition for Stochastic Block Model with more than $\sqrt{n}$ Communities: Low-degree lower bound

 Then, $\mathrm{Corr}^2_{\leq D}$ defined by \eqref{eq:corr:def} fulfills

 \end{theorem}

-As mentioned in the introduction, the strategy to prove Theorem~\eqref{thm:BI} is to build an almost-orthonormal basis of degree-$D$ polynomials, and then to essentially ``solve'' the optimization problem~\eqref{eq:corr:def}.
-We refer to Section~\ref{sec:overview} for a proof sketch, and to Appendix~\ref{sec:proof:BI} for all the details.
+As mentioned in the proof sketch Section~\ref{sec:overview}, the strategy to prove Theorem~\eqref{thm:BI} is to build an almost-orthonormal basis of degree-$D$ polynomials, and then to essentially ``solve'' the optimization problem~\eqref{eq:corr:def}.
+We refer to Appendix~\ref{sec:proof:BI} for all the details.

-Theorem~\ref{thm:BI} ensures that degree-$D$ polynomials fail when~\eqref{eq:signal1} holds.
-Since, we ``solve'' almost exactly the optimization problem~\eqref{eq:corr:def}, we can provide some interpretation of the Condition~\eqref{eq:signal1} in terms of algorithms.
+Since, we ``solve'' almost exactly the optimization problem~\eqref{eq:corr:def}, we can provide some interpretation of the Condition~\eqref{eq:signal1bis} in terms of algorithms.
 Let us consider a connected graph $G$ made of $e$ edges and $v$ nodes.
-Then, schematically, the term with $r\approx e/v$ in Condition~\eqref{eq:signal1} ensures the failure of an algorithm based on counting --- within the observed graph $Y$ --- the occurence of motives $G$ involving the nodes $1$ and $2$.
-For example, the term $r=1$ is related to counting self-avoiding paths, while the term $r\approx m/2$ is related to counting $m$-cliques.
+As sketch in Section~\ref{sec:overview}, schematically, the term with $r\approx e/v$ in Condition~\eqref{eq:signal1bis} ensures the failure of an algorithm based on counting --- within the observed graph $Y$ --- the occurrence of motifs $G$ involving the nodes $1$ and $2$.
+For example, the term $r\approx1$ is related to counting self-avoiding paths, while the term $r\approx m/2$ is related to counting $m$-cliques.
 We refer to Section~\ref{sec:overview} for a more detailed discussion of this point.
-To connect Theorem~\ref{thm:BI} with the introduction, we highlight the next three facts.